sudheerj/javascript-interview-questions/README.md

      1. Create an `AbortController` instance
      2. Get the signal property of an instance and pass the signal as a fetch option for signal
-     3. Call the AbortController's abort property to cancel all fetches that use that signal For example, let's pass the same signal to multiple fetch calls will cancel all requests with that signal,
+     3. Call the AbortController's abort property to cancel all fetches that use that signal For example, passing the same signal to multiple fetch calls will cancel all requests with that signal,

      ```javascript
      const controller = new AbortController();